People Who Made Headlines and Faded Into Obscurity

 When the opportunity for freedom and independence brought settlers to the Jamestown colony, Stephen Hopkins, a merchant from Hampshire, England, missed the first two chances to go.
 But, when the Virginia Company was looking for recruits a third time, Hopkins was ready.
 At 28 years old, he left his pregnant wife, Mary, and three children to join the Third Supply expedition to the New World.
 When a hurricane hit them and the colonists were forced to make a detour, Hopkins’ rebel spirit almost cost him his life.

-When they set sail in May 1609, Hopkins was aboard the Sea Venture, the flagship vessel of seven ships.
-They were commissioned to bring desperately needed supplies and more settlers to the Jamestown colony.
-He signed on as a servant who would receive free passage to the colony, lodging, food and ten shillings every three weeks to send back to his family in England.
+who would receive free passage to the colony, lodging, food and ten shillings every three weeks to send back to his family in England.
 After living in the New World for three years he would be free of his obligations to the investors and receive 30 acres in the colony.
 Such an arrangement seemed like a small price to pay for someone as independent minded as Hopkins.

 Onboard the ship, Hopkins was characterized as a loud mouth who quoted the Bible a lot.
 Even though he was not especially religious, he was very knowledgeable of the Scriptures and became the clerk to the chaplain.
 It was his duty to read the Bible verses during the Sunday church services.